What is a balanced diet?

 8) Drink water

-You also need plenty of water, to flush out waste products.
+An important aspect of a healthy diet is making sure you drink plenty of water, to flush out waste products.

 9) Don’t skip meals